acorg/acmacs-build/README.md

 - curl and libcurl

   * macOS: installed by default.
-  * Ubuntu Linux: apt-get install libcurl4-openssl-dev
+  * Ubuntu Linux: `apt-get install libcurl4-openssl-dev`

 - apache for mod-acmacs

-  * macOS: apache coming with the system does not allow building modules brew install apache2
+  * macOS: `brew install apache2` (apache coming with the system does not allow building modules)
+  * Ubuntu Linux: apache coming with the system works

 - ? [sassc](https://github.com/sass/sassc)